-[article as originally published in The Clyde Fitch Report, November 12, 2017.]
-The wonder holds in The Band’s Visit, the musical dreamscape now on Broadway less than a year after an Off-Broadway unveiling that opened to rapturous […]
+[Original published in The Clyde Fitch Report, November 12, 2017.]
+The wonder holds in The Band’s Visit, the musical dreamscape now on Broadway less than a year after an Off-Broadway unveiling that opened to rapturous reviews. […]

 The wonder holds in The Band’s Visit, the musical dreamscape now on Broadway less than a year after an Off-Broadway unveiling that opened to rapturous reviews.
 Some wondered whether a show based on a 2007 film about a lost Egyptian military band that spends an unexpected night in a small Israeli town might be, if you’ll pardon the expression, a frame too thin for a musical.
 Have no fear: the plot plays out as universal and resonant.
 Twice I have walked out at the end of this show with renewed love for humanity, hope for the musical theater as an art form, and humming a few delicious, haunting melodies.